A note on gravity and fluid dynamic correspondence on a null hypersurface: Introduction

 The paper is presented in the following parts.
-In the following \ref{secprerequisites}, we have discussed the prerequisite knowledge on the part of fluid dynamics as well as on the geometry of the null surface, which will be useful for subsequent discussions.
+In the following \ref{secprerequisites}, we have discussed the prerequisite knowledge on the part of relativistic fluid dynamics as well as on the geometry of the null surface, which will be useful for subsequent discussions.
 In \ref{secBYformulation}, we introduce the Brown-York formalism-- first the original one (valid for the timelike surface) and then its recent null extension.
 In \ref{secGRAVFLUID}, we discuss how the null Brown-York-like tensor provides the description of fluid-gravity correspondence, where we derive the Damour-Navier-Stokes equation, continuity equation as well as the Null-Raychaudhuri equation from the null Brown-York tensor.
-In \ref{CarrollMem}, we show the connection of our result with the recent works on Carroll dynamics.
+In \ref{Aside}, we analyze the covariant gravitational dynamics w.r.t. an adapted coordinate system established on $\hech$ and make connection with the non-relativistic fluid setting.
 Finally, we provide the discussions related to our analysis in \ref{secDISCUSS}.

 Let us describe the notations and conventions used.
 We will be working with the mostly positive $(-,+,+,+)$ signature of the metric and employ the geometrized unit system where $c, \hbar$ and $G$ have been set to one.
 The lowercase Roman alphabets $a,b, \cdot \cdot \cdot$ represent the four-dimensional spacetime indices.
 The spatial indices on any three-dimensional spacelike surface are designated with the lowercase Latin alphabets $\mu, \nu, \cdot \cdot \cdot$.
 The indices on the null surface will be designated with the lowercase Latin alphabets, with a tilde over them $\t \mu, \t \nu, \cdot \cdot \cdot$.
 The uppercase Roman alphabets $A, B,\cdot \cdot \cdot$ will be reserved for the coordinates of a spatial two-dimensional cross-section/cut of the null surface.
+In \ref{secBYformulation}, $\mathbf u_a$ represents arbitrary timelike/spacelike normal (in contrast to $s_a$, which is a spacelike normal).
+The tensor $\mathbf{h}_{ab}$ represents the induced metric on the corresponding arbitrary (timelike or spacelike) surface defined by $\mathbf u_a$ (whereas $h_{ab}$ is the induced metric of the timelike surface, described by the normal $s_a$).
+Similarly, the other boldfaced quantities, such as $\mathbf{K}_{ab}$, $\mathbf{T}^a$, $\boldsymbol{\pi}_{ab}$ etc., refer to geometric or physical quantities associated with this arbitrary timelike/spacelike surface described by $\mathbf{h}_{ab}$.
+In contrast, the non-bold quantities, such as $K_{ab}$, $T^a$, etc., are those associated specifically with the timelike surface whose induced metric is $h_{ab}$.
+Furthermore, boldface notation is sometimes used to indicate that the corresponding vector or tensor expressions hold irrespective of whether the indices are covariant or contravariant.